 TGah Editor: Change the 4th paragraph of this subclause as follows:

 When STATE is IDLE or when, for the type of PHY in operation, CCA is determined by a single channel, the channel-list parameter is absent.
 Otherwise, it carries a set indicating which channels are busy.
-The channel-list parameter in a PHYCCA.indication primitive generated by a VHT STA, and an S1G STAcontains at most a single element.
+The channel-list parameter in a PHY-CCA.indication primitive generated by a VHT STA, and an S1G STAcontains at most a single element.
 Table 7-5 (Channel-list parameter elements) defines the members of this set.

 9.21.2.9a EDCA channel access in an S1G BSS